spacedriveapp/spacedrive/docs/architecture/objects.md

 # Objects

+Objects are files discovered on your devices and drives, but can also be virtual, existing only within Spacedrive.

-Objects are primarily created by the identifier from Paths.
-They can be created from any kind of file or directory.
-All metadata created around files in Spacedrive are directly attached to the Object for that file.
+All metadata associated with files in Spacedrive is linked to the Object for that file.

+If two or more files are discovered that are identical, they are linked to the same Object in Spacedrive.

-A CAS id is generated from samples of the byte data, which is used to associate Objects uniquely with logical Paths found in a location.
+A CAS id is generated from set samples of the byte data, which is used to associate Objects uniquely with Paths found in a Location.

 Some Objects are purely virtual, meaning they have no Path and are likely only used in a Space.